Sandra Day O’Connor College of Law policies

 Retention standards - JD students

-If a student’s 1L GPA is above 2.00 but below 2.33 after the first year, that student shall be disqualified from ASU Law but may be reconsidered for readmission, if the student applies.
-If a student’s 1L cumulative GPA is below 2.00, that student shall be permanently disqualified in accordance with ASU Law policies.
-If an upper-class student’s cumulative GPA is below 2.33 (2.00 for students who started law school prior to fall 2020), that student shall be disqualified from ASU Law but may apply for readmission.
+If a student's 1L GPA is above 2.00 but below 2.33 after the first year, that student is disqualified from ASU Law but may be reconsidered for readmission, if the student applies.
+If a student's 1L cumulative GPA is below 2.00, that student is permanently disqualified in accordance with ASU Law policies.
+If an upper-class student's cumulative GPA is below 2.33 (2.00 for students who started law school before fall 2020), that student is disqualified from ASU Law but may apply for readmission.

 Retention standards - all students